Lyme disease and working sick

 How does Lyme disease affect work performance?

-Should I take medical leave for Lyme disease?
+Should I take medical leave?

 Related Reading